jaehak24/Salesforce-certified-Marketing-Administrator/Daily Medium/2023-12-19 Design Pattern in Apex.md

 ### 세일즈포스에서 실사례 예시
 1. Configuration Setting: The singleton pattern is often used to manage configuration settings for Salesforce applications.
 For example, you might store API integration keys, autherntiaction credentials, or custom applicaiton settings in a Singleton instances. <b>This ensures that configuration data is loaded and available only once throuhghout the application's lifecycle</b>, preventing unnecessary redundant data access.

-2. Governor Limits Management: Singleton can be employed to centralize and manage governor limit tracking, helping developers stay within these limits while executing complex operations.
+2. <b>Governor Limits</b> Management: Singleton can be employed to centralize and manage governor limit tracking, helping developers stay within these limits while executing complex operations.

-3.
+3. <b>Custom Logging</b>: Implementing custom logging in Salesforce is a common requirement.
+The Singleton pattern allows you to create a single logging instance that records and manages logs across your application.

+4. <b>Global Utility Function</b>: Singleton can encapsulate global utility functions that are shared accross various components of your application.
+These functions might include data formatting, encryption, or other common tasks.

+### Problem Scenario